French Open plays on amid new coronavirus restrictions in Paris

 “Zverev is up to date on his tests, which have all been negative,” the French Tennis Federation said in a statement.
 “His last test was on September 29, with results received on September 30.
 [Sunday] he received a reminder for his next test, to be carried out within 5 days of the previous results.”

-On Sunday, tournament organizers said two players in the junior girl's tournament beginning this week tested positive for the virus and were removed from the draw.
+On Sunday, tournament organizers said two players in the junior girls’ tournament beginning this week tested positive for the virus and were removed from the draw.

 Zverev, who took a medical timeout during his match, said he regretted taking the court.